(03) 8832 8005

 Brands that invest $2–4 per order in premium packaging see measurably better outcomes:

 You do not need to spend $10 per box.
-A simple branded mailer, some tissue paper, a handwritten-style thank you card, and a small sample of another product creates a premium experience for $3-4 all in.
-The ROI is enormous.
+A simple branded mailer, some tissue paper, a handwritten-style thank you card, and a small sample of another product creates a premium experience for $3–4 all in.
+Aussie suppliers like Noissue and Signet offer short-run custom packaging accessible for stores doing $20K+ per month.
+For a complete guide, read our breakdown of ecommerce packaging and unboxing experience design.

 The Compound Effect: Brand Equity Reduces Every Other Cost

-Strong positioning and brand building do something magical over time: they reduce your cost of doing business across every channel.
-A recognisable brand gets higher click-through rates on ads (lower CPA).
-A trusted brand converts at higher rates on product pages (higher CVR).
-A loved brand drives word of mouth and repeat purchases (lower acquisition cost and higher LTV).
+Strong positioning and brand building do something remarkable over time: they reduce your cost of doing business across every channel.
+A recognisable brand gets higher click-through rates on ads — which means lower CPA for the same budget.
+A trusted brand converts at higher rates on product pages — which means more revenue from the same traffic.
+A loved brand drives word of mouth and repeat purchases — which means lower acquisition cost and higher LTV across your whole customer base.

 This is why the brands inside eCommerce Circle that invest early in positioning and brand experience consistently outperform those that compete purely on product and price.
-Brand equity is the ultimate competitive moat.
+Brand equity is the ultimate competitive moat — and it compounds every year you build it.

 Want to Define Your Brand Position?

-Inside the eCommerce Circle, brand positioning is woven through everything we do.
-From the Prospects pillar (understanding who you serve) to the Platform pillar (communicating it on your store), a clear position makes everything easier.
-If you want help finding your gap and building a brand that stands out, reach out and let us work through it with you.
+Inside eCommerce Circle, brand positioning is woven through everything we do.
+From the Prospects pillar (understanding exactly who you serve and what they actually want) to the Platform pillar (communicating your position on every page of your store), a clear position makes every other marketing activity work harder.
+If you want help finding your gap, writing your positioning statement, and building a brand that stands out in a crowded market, let’s talk.

 Chris McLean